Sky Orientation through a Telescope

 Correcting Sky Orientation

-Fortunately, there are a few accessories which use prism diagonals to solve this problem.
+Fortunately, a few accessories use prism diagonals to solve this problem.
 They provide a correctly oriented view.
 Porro prisms (classical erecting prisms) provide correct images while allowing viewing straight through the scope.

 Star Diagonals